status-im/nimbus-eth2/docs/the_nimbus_book/src/validator-monitor.md

 ```
 NOT 2021-11-17 20:53:42.108+01:00 Attestation failed to match head           topics="chaindag" epoch=81972 validator=...
 ```

+Failures are reported with a lag of two epochs (~13 minutes) - to examine the log for potential root causes, the logs from the epoch in the failure message should be looked at.

 > ⚠️ It should be noted that metrics are tracked for the current history - in the case of a reorg on the chain - in particular a deep reorg - no attempt is made to revisit previously reported values.
 In the case that finality is delayed, the risk of stale metrics increases.